hassaanshafqatt/turkish-mathbook-main/SECURITY.md

 ## Security Updates

-Last security audit: December 2024
+Last security audit: December 16, 2024

 ### Recent Improvements
 - ✅ Updated React to v19.2.3
 - ✅ Updated Vite to v7.3.0
+- ✅ Updated next-themes to v0.4.6
-- ✅ Fixed glob vulnerability (command injection)
+- ✅ Fixed glob vulnerability (command injection) - CVE patched
-- ✅ Fixed js-yaml vulnerability (prototype pollution)
+- ✅ Fixed js-yaml vulnerability (prototype pollution) - CVE patched
 - ✅ Added Helmet.js for security headers
 - ✅ Added express-rate-limit for DDoS protection
 - ✅ Implemented comprehensive input validation
 - ✅ Added webhook URL validation
 - ✅ Enforced password strength requirements
 - ✅ Added UUID validation for user operations
+- ✅ Added path traversal protection for file operations
+- ✅ Verified NOT vulnerable to CVE-2025-55182 (React2Shell)

+### CVE-2025-55182 (React2Shell) Assessment
+**Status:** ✅ **NOT VULNERABLE**

+This application is **not affected** by CVE-2025-55182 (React Server Components RCE) because:
+- We do not use React Server Components (RSC)
+- We do not use Next.js App Router
+- We do not have `react-server-dom-*` packages installed
+- This is a client-side React application built with Vite
+- No Server Actions or Server Functions are used

+See `CVE-2025-55182-ANALYSIS.md` for detailed analysis.

 ## Additional Resources